 At least a few early restorationists made similar attempts.
-As one might expect, almost all of them were close neighbors to the Indians.
-They lived along the frontier of the Old Southwest, and thus identified with the "Christian" movement centered in Kentucky.
-On this topic, Joseph Thomas, commonly known as "the White Pilgrim," is an important source.
+As one might expect, almost all of them were close neighbors to the Indians; they lived along the frontier of the Old Southwest, and thus identified with the "Christian" movement centered in Kentucky.
+Regarding the history of the Christians, Joseph Thomas, commonly known as "the White Pilgrim," is an important source.
 In his 1817 memoir titled The Life of the Pilgrim, he implies that there were times when he preached "to some of the friendly tribes."

 Thomas was acquainted with a man he identifies simply as J. Smith.
 He had been "a great politician, a great commander in the revolutionary and Indian wars, and one of the first explorers of the Tennessee and Duck river countries."
 In his youth, Smith had spent many years as a prisoner of a certain unnamed tribe.
 Knowing their language, and having since become a preacher of the gospel, he had tried several times to convert them, with mixed results.

 More generally, Thomas relates that during the earliest years of the nineteenth century, at least some Christians along the western frontier, because "their hearts swelled with such love and desire for sinners," refused to stop at "the borders of the white people."
 Thomas continues:

 Some of them, not counting their lives dear unto them, directed their courses through the wild deserts into the Indian nations.
 They there laboured [sic] with that success which gave them to know that their labour was not in vain in the Lord, though they had to encounter unavoidable difficulty and distress.
 One of those men was among the Indians for months, and I believe years, teaching them to read the holy scriptures.
 In which time he had the pleasure of seeing not only a reformation from their heathen traditions to pure and undefiled religion, but an unexpected improvement in English reading among his pupils.Notes